samueltbentz/samueltbentz.github.io/about.md

 ![profile]({{ site.baseurl }}/usa.jpeg "profile")

-I am Samuel Bentz, a Christian software engineer located in Denver, Colorado.
-I am a deacon at a CREC church in Denver, Colorado and graduate of Westmont College where I played four years of collegiate basketball.
+Samuel Bentz is a Christian software engineer located in Denver, Colorado.
+He is a deacon at a CREC church in Denver, Colorado and graduate of Westmont College where he played four years of collegiate basketball.

 ### Contact me